 In any case, if your application is pending even for a long time, it is still pending.
 It is not rejected until it is really rejected and you are notified about it.

 Revocation and Reevaluation

 After doing the administrative processing or review of additional submitted documents, your visa may be refused for a variety of reasons.
 E.g., they may be concerned about your background, or they may discover that your petition was approved based on fraud, misrepresentation, or other reasons against the law.
 If your U.S. visa application is rejected after administrative processing, the Consulate will send the petition back to USCIS for reconsideration along with their comments.
 I-797 will be sent to the USCIS.
 The rest of the original documents will be returned to you.

 Once USCIS receives the petition, they will send a notice of receipt to the petitioner.

 USCIS may take two to three months to review the petition, and once they do that, they will either issue NOIR (Notice of Intent to Revoke) or NOID (Notice of Intent to Deny).
 The petitioner will need to respond to NOIR/NOID within a specified duration of maybe 30 to 60 days.

 This process can easily take several months, even several years.
-And if that drags on for a very long time, most companies will look for alternate employees, and the employees also will start looking for other jobs.
+If that drags on for a very long time, most companies will look for alternate employees, and the employees will start looking for other jobs.

 You must answer “YES” to that question, as Section 221(g) is technically a refusal.

-Even if you got a 221(g) refusal for something simple like your photo not meeting the requirements or your name not yet appearing in PIMS, you should be prepared to explain the circumstances of the 221(g) refusal at the time of your visa interview.
+Even if you got a 221(g) refusal for something as simple as your photo not meeting the requirements, or your name not yet appearing in PIMS, you should be prepared to explain the circumstances of the 221(g) refusal at the time of your visa interview.